grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "And the batteries?"

-"Batteries, fuel, ballast tanks are all below these floor panels.
+"Batteries, fuel, ballast tanks are all below these deck panels.
 You have to pull them up to get at them.
 Since I rarely use the electric motor, the batteries almost always have a full charge on them, as they do right now, if that helps somehow.
 Obviously not enough to power your giant tub over there."

 "No, not nearly.
 How much fuel do you have?"